The small finitistic dimensions of commutative rings: main results

+The following example shows that the small finitistic dimensions of Noetherian rings can be infinite. \begin{example} Let $R$ be the Nagata's bad Noetherian ring given in \cite[Appendix, Example 1]{N62}.
+Namely, let $D=k[x_1,\dots,x_n,\dots]$ be the polynomial ring with countably infinite variables over a field $k$.
+Let $\p_i=\langle x_{2^{i-1}},x_{2^{i-1}+1},\dots, x_{2^i-1}\rangle$ for $i\geq 1$ which is a prime ideal of $D$.
+Let $S$ be the multiplicative subset Consider the ring $R=D_S$.
+By \cite[Section 02JC]{Stack}, $R$ is a Cohen-Macaulay ring with infinite Krull dimension.
+So $\fPD(R)=\infty$ by Corollary \ref{cm}. \end{example}

-Recall from \cite{L93}, an ideal $I$ of $R$ is said to be dense if $\Ann(I):=\{r\in R|Ir=0\}=0$, and semi-regular if it contains a finitely generated dense ideal.
-Recall from \cite{wzcc20}, a ring $R$ is said to be a $\DQ$ ring provided that every finitely generated proper ideal of $R$ is not semi-regular over $R$.
+Recall from \cite{L93}, an ideal $I$ of $R$ is said to be dense if $\Ann(I):=\{r\in R|Ir=0\}=0$, and semi-regular if it contains a finitely generated dense sub-ideal.
+Recall from \cite{wzcc20}, a ring $R$ is said to be a $\DQ$ ring provided that the only finitely generated semi-regular ideal of $R$ is $R$ itself.
 Note that a finitely generated ideal $I$ is semi-regular if and only if $\Hom_R(R/I,R)=0$.
 Thus a ring $R$ is $\DQ$ if and only if any finitely generated ideal $I$ satisfying $\Hom_R(R/I,R)=0$ is $R$.
 Thus the following result can be deduced from Theorem \ref{main} in the case of $n=0$ .

 \begin{corollary}\cite[Proposition 2.2]{fkxs20} Let $R$ be a commutative ring.
 Then $\fPD(R)=0$ if and only if $R$ is a $\DQ$ ring. \end{corollary}